tinwatchman/grawlix/README.md

 Depending on community response, the following areas and/or features could potentially be explored in the future:

-- [ ] Default support for more curse words (depending on user needs)
+- [ ] Default support for more curse words (depending on community needs)
 - [X] Plugin framework (work in progress)
 - [ ] Browser support
 - [ ] Internationalization / support for languages other than English